ci-compass/cicf/week1/README.md

 ### More

-A useful tool to edit text files is called a ... text editor.
+A _text editor_ useful tool to edit text files.
 There are many.
 For this class we will use one called `nano`.

 `nano README.md`